Bay Alarm Medical Alert System Review 2024

 Service and Monitoring

 The SOS Smartwatch is best for active older adults who spend a lot of time out and about.
 Using 4G LTE cellular service, the watch offers 24/7 monitoring and GPS location tracking.
 It’s easy to tell when you have good coverage too.
-A green dot indicates a strong cellular connection, a yellow dot indicates a moderate cellular connection and a red dot indicates a weak cellular connection.
+A green dot indicates a strong cellular connection, a yellow dot indicates a moderate cellular connection, and a red dot indicates a weak cellular connection.
 Pushing the SOS button alerts trained operators to initiate two-way communication through the watch and send help, wherever you are.

 Bundle Packages

 For the best of both worlds, Bay Alarm offers a few packages that combine in-home and on-the-go services.
 You can save around $60 per year by bundling a mobile and in-home solution compared to purchasing the systems separately.
-Keep in mind that prices will be higher overall, starting at $59.95 per month, and there are one-time equipment fees for mobile devices.
+Keep in mind that prices will be higher overall, starting at $64.95 per month, and there are one-time equipment fees for mobile devices.
 So make sure you’ll use them enough to get your money’s worth.

 Still struggling to decide which system is right for you?
 Visit our guide to medical alert systems.
 This resource will help you make a decision by comparing important features and providing insider tips for choosing the best system for you.

-Bay Alarm Medical Bundle
+Using the Bay Alarm Medical Mobile App

 Add-On Features and Accessories